 AMANDA: A Density-based semi-supervised framework for non-stationary environments

-We built a density-based adaptive model for non-stationary data, denominated AMANDA, which uses a semi-supervised classifier along with a CSE method.
+Hence, we built a density-based adaptive framework for non-stationary data, denominated AMANDA, which uses a semi-supervised classifier along with a density-based CSE method.

 AMANDA has two variations: AMANDA with a fixed cutting percentage (AMANDA-FCP); and AMANDA with a dynamic cutting percentage (AMANDA-DCP).

 First results indicate that the two variations of AMANDA outperform the state-of-the-art methods for almost seventeen synthetic datasets and three real ones with an improvement up to 28% regarding the average error

 We have found that the use of AMANDA-FCP improved the results for a gradual concept-drift even with a small size of initial labeled data.

 Moreover, our results indicate that SSL classifiers are improved when they work along with our static or dynamic CSE methods.